Skip to content

 Video Codec

 The video codec should be set to H.264 for optimal compatibility.
-While HEVC (H.265) offers better compression, it's not universally supported due to patent issues.
-For instance, Firefox doesn't support it, and older devices may lack hardware decoding capabilities for HEVC.
-However, if you're certain all your users can handle HEVC, you may opt to use it for improved efficiency.
+HEVC (H.265) offers better compression and is now supported by all major browsers including Firefox.
+However, older devices may lack hardware decoding capabilities for HEVC.
+If you're certain all your users have modern devices, you can use HEVC for improved efficiency and smaller file sizes.

 Hopefully we can switch to open codecs like AV1 in the future.